awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Updates.20180305.md

 1. Fixes a bug in which a PostgreSQL backend can't be terminated or canceled while invoking an `fdw` call\.

 1. Fixes a bug in which one vCPU is fully utilized at all times by the Aurora storage daemon\.
-This issue is especially noticeable on smaller instance types, such as r4\.large, where it can lead to 25–50 percent CPU usage when idle\.
+This issue is especially noticeable on smaller instance classes, such as r4\.large, where it can lead to 25–50 percent CPU usage when idle\.

 1. Fixes a bug in which an Aurora PostgreSQL writer node can fail over spuriously\.